bernie-skipole/indi/README.md

 properties according to the Indi specification.
 It has no prior knowledge of the devices connected, and is very 'general purpose'.

-Example Python script (webservice.py) which can run the web service:
+Example Python script (webclient.py) which can run the web service (requires indiserver to be running):
 ```
 import threading, os, sys